Mental Health During The Holidays: Reduce Stress And Prioritize Wellness

 Content warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

 People worldwide often look forward to the holiday season, but many stressors can arise due to anticipation, work deadlines, busy stores, and weather changes.
-For some, holiday stress can seem insurmountable.
-Below, we’ll discuss how to take care of your mental health during the holidays and find methods for taking a breather when you become stressed.
+For some, holiday stress can affect both physical and mental health.
+Below, we’ll discuss prevention methods, how to take care of your mental health during the holidays and the importance of implementing healthy habits and taking a breather when you become stressed.

 Getty/SDI Productions